Arunvishnu123/Peer-to-Peer-BlockChain/protocol.md

 ## Repsonse -

-## Response message fomat  - [StatusCode][Data]
+## Response message format  - [StatusCode][Data]

-1. StatusCode - Here the http standard codes are used.
-   For Example  -
-           1. 200 - Ok
-           2. 201 - Created
-           3. 400 - Bad Request
-           4. 404 - Not Found
+1. Status - Here the status received for every successful send the message is "SUCCEED" - for every post request.

-2. Data  - Here data is same as the request type and is of json format.This optional in every messages
+2. Data  - Here data is same as the request type and is of json String format.This optional in every messages

-## Explanations and Examples of differnent types requests and correpsonding reponses -
+## Explanations and Examples of all types requests and corresponding responses in the cheese coin system(block-chain)-

-# 1. [Post][Transaction][Data] -
+# 1. [P][T][Data] -
-               Here the transaction information is send to the receiver node. sample message  -
+             Message format for sending the transaction amount and message between peers. sample data message  -
                {
                    "sendername":"Arun",
                    "transactionnumber":1,